Z3TA/webide/README.txt

 Make it so root can login without a password:
 ALTER USER 'root'@'localhost' IDENTIFIED WITH auth_socket;

 PS.
-You can then only login to mySQL using the system root user and via the unix socket! sudo -u root mysql --socket /var/run/mysqld/mysqld.sock
+You might then only be able to login to mySQL using the system root user and via the unix socket! sudo -u root mysql --socket /var/run/mysqld/mysqld.sock

+Delete iconv-lite in mysql2 Node.JS module:
+iconv-lite lazy loads some files, which will not work once the editor have chrooted and changed user id, so we need to use the editors patched version of iconv-lite.
+Simply delete node_modules/mysql2/node_modules/iconv-lite
+(you might have to do this every time you have run npm, awaiting a better fix)